cvsvensson/FermionicHilbertSpaces.jl/README.md

 [![Build Status](https://github.com/cvsvensson/FermionicHilbertSpaces.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/cvsvensson/FermionicHilbertSpaces.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/cvsvensson/FermionicHilbertSpaces.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/cvsvensson/FermionicHilbertSpaces.jl)

-This package provides tools for working with fermionic hilbert spaces.
+This package provides tools for working with operators on hilbert spaces, with automatic handling of fermionic statistics.
 This includes:
-- Fermionic tensor products and partial traces mapping between different hilbert spaces, taking into account the fermionic properties.
+- Tensor products and partial traces mapping between different hilbert spaces, taking into account the fermionic properties.
-- Operators on the hilbert spaces.
+- Symbolic algebra and matrix representations of operators on hilbert spaces.

+The package includes fermions, bosons and spins, and can be easily extended with custom algebras, hilbert spaces and matrix representations.
+There is a flexible system to constrain hilbert spaces to subspaces with conserved quantities.

 ## Quick example
 Let's define a small fermionic system, find the ground state and compute the entanglement entropy of half the system.